JackBlueBird/programs.cpp/README.md

-# programs.cpp
+# Programs in c++
-Repository of collected and versioned cpp programs
+This Repository collets various c++ programs ready for compilation and use on every platform provided with a c++ compiler.